Mariupol: Occupation

-In the months after taking control of the city, Russian authorities had many damaged buildings torn down, sometimes even turning out the remaining residents.
-Some new houses were also built.
-Associated Press describes this ongoing process as an effort to "eradicat[e] all vestiges of Ukraine" and to cover up "the evidence of war crimes".
-Local schools started using the Russian curriculum, the television and radio broadcast in Russian and many street names were replaced by their Soviet-era ones.
+In the months after they took control of the city, Russian authorities had many damaged buildings torn down, sometimes evicting the remaining residents.
+Some new housing was also built.
+Associated Press described this ongoing process as an effort to "eradicat[e] all vestiges of Ukraine" and to cover up "the evidence of war crimes".
+Local schools started using a Russian curriculum, the television and radio broadcasts switched to Russian, and many street names were reverted to their Soviet-era names.
+The latter was especially controversial, as the Ukrainian authorities restored many historic names during the decommunization process, all of which predated the Soviet Union.
+Among other toponyms, "Freedom Square" was renamed "Lenin Square".